 \This mineral reserve estimate is as of March 25, 2015 and is based on the new mineral resource estimate dated March 2015.
-The mineral reserve calculation was completed under the supervision of Gordon Zurowski, P.Eng of AGP Mining Consultants Inc, who is a Qualified Person as defined under National Instrument 43-101.
-Mineral reserves are stated within the final design pit based on a USD\$1,020 per ounce gold price pit shell with a USD\$1,200 per ounce gold price for revenue.
+The mineral reserve calculation was completed under the supervision of Gordon Zurowski, P.Eng of AGP Mining Consultants Inc, who is a Qualified Person as defined under NI 43-101.
+Mineral reserves are stated within the final design pit based on a US\$1,020 per ounce gold price pit shell with a US\$1,200 per ounce gold price for revenue.
 The cutoff grade was 0.37 g/t for Ouro Verde and 0.40 g/t for Grota Seca.
-The mining cost averaged USD\$10.90/tonne milled, processing was USD\$7.25/tonne milled and G&A was USD\$0.84/tonne milled.
+The mining cost averaged US\$10.90/tonne milled, processing was US\$7.25/tonne milled and general and administrative costs were US\$0.84/tonne milled.
 The process recovery averaged 93%.
 The exchange rate assumption applied was R\$3.10 equal to US\$1.00 The Feasibility Study only considers the Volta Grande open pit Mineralized zones.
-The Feasibility Study does not include any mineral resources from the South Block, or mineral resources from the Greia Zone. mineral resources that were part of the March 2015 total mineral resource associated with South Block and underground mineral resources were not included in the scope of the Feasibility Study.
+The Feasibility Study does not include any mineral resources from the South Block, or mineral resources that were part of the March 2015 total mineral resource associated with South Block and underground mineral resources were not included in the scope of the Feasibility Study.